 As a matter of fact, this training is ideal for infants and very young children because of its passive nature.
 There is nothing that needs to be understood or even communicated verbally to the child, no “training protocol”.
 It is quite wonderful to be able to say that there is no activity for the child to either succeed or fail at.
 There is no work involved on behalf of the child other than relaxing in a chair listening to music.
-Children can listen to their own music, brought on a CD, or they can bring in a DVD to watch.
-DVDs should be continuous, not broken into different episodes.

 Reasons for children to train:

 Improved ability to stay focused on tasks such as school work, music lessons, sports activities